 Which certificate is harder to acquire: A+ or Security+?

-Do you need A+ once you’ve completed Security+?
+Is A+ necessary once you’ve completed Security+?

-Is Security+ sufficient to land you a job?
+Is Security+ sufficient to secure a job?

 Read more >> CompTIA Sec+ Salary, Jobs and Certification